programmatordev/kirby-starter/README.md

 ## Get Started

+Before starting, make sure you have [DDEV](https://ddev.com/get-started/) installed.
+If not, follow their instructions [here](https://ddev.com/get-started/).

 `STEP 1`

-Make sure you have [DDEV](https://ddev.com/get-started/) installed.
-If not, follow their instructions [here](https://ddev.com/get-started/).
+Download this project to a directory of your choosing.

 `STEP 2`